Veluga/Thalia-Backtesting-Tool/Final Reports/Technical Report.md

 ## Feature Creep

-The number of additional features that could be implemented on top of the core functionality is very large (see appendix {appendixNo} for a full list of all optional features), which risks both overcomplicating the product and shifting the focus from core functionalities to extensions.
+The number of additional features that could be implemented on top of the core functionality is very large (see appendix A for a full list of all optional features), which risks both overcomplicating the product and shifting the focus from core functionalities to extensions.

 We have identified two key strategies for limiting feature creep: preventing a feature with low utility from being developed and pruning features which are rarely used [citations needed].
 The former can be implemented by asking our customers for features they would like to see added to Thalia.
 Commonly requested features would then be discussed by the team with a vote serving as a decision mechanism for whether it should be implemented.
 Decisions on which features to prune is a matter of collecting usage statistics.
 For example, a customer will have to activate the display of a non-standard performance metric via the settings menu (an action we can track in anonymized fashion).
 This allows us to gain insight on the popularity of any given feature after it has been deployed.

 ## Cloud Hosting Provider Attack Vectors

+Hosting our application on a machine that is not controlled by us (i.e. in the cloud) exposes us to security risks.
+These are often hard to estimate, as is evident by several security breaches that have occurred in the past [https://techcrunch.com/2019/10/21/nordvpn-confirms-it-was-hacked/ ] .
+Additionally, we have to place our trust in the hosting provider to deliver on the promised uptime guarantees.

+Since we are not processing payments ourselves, the types of sensitive data contained in our system are restricted to personal data of users (excluding payment information) and API access keys.
+Security concerns involving the latter are covered below (Software Version Control Hosting).
+To reduce the attack surface, the former is stored in a database which, on top of being secured by a password, accepts connections only from a preconfigured set of IP addresses (the web-facing Django server and our Data Harvester system).

+Cloud Hosting is a highly competitive business and the cost of switiching provider in case of missed uptime guarantees is low.
+Thus, we will monitor the uptime of our systems and switch provider in case it is necessary.

 ## Lack of Domain Knowledge